colin0brass/gedmap/README.md

   - write summaries if requested
 - status and potential directions
   - trying "rapidfuzz" for fuzzy string matching for address resolution; not yet evaluated benefit
-  - started adding "libpostal" for address parsing and normalization; not fully integrated yet
   - consider flagging locations that were manually vs automatically geocoded
   - consider adding a confidence score to geocoded locations